danielfmoreira/pipedrive-challenge/README.md

 - dotenv: secure API credentials
 - react-beautiful-dnd: drag and drop components
 - styled-components: style app using CSS-in-JS
+- formik: form helpers and form array field
 - yup: form validation

 ## If I had extra time, I would...
 - Make it possible to add/edit profile pictures.
 - Create a sort button that would sort the list by name, company, last modified, etc.
 - Create a companies list.
-- Create a Dashboard Interface with a sidebar for companies.
+- Create a Dashboard Interface with a sidebar for navigation.
 - useContext to control portal modal state globally.
+- Evaluate performance optimization